dictation-toolbox/Caster/docs/readthedocs/Caster_Settings/settings.md

 # Each language can hold two formats.
 You can have differen formats for classes and variables for example.

 [formats."C plus plus"] # Language
-# The first nuumber is capitalization and the second is spacing.
+# The first number is capitalization and the second is spacing.
 secondary_format = [2, 1]
 text_format = [3, 1]